 The first thing you’re going to need is an Arduino board.
 There are quite a wide range of models available (see the Arduino site www.arduino.cc/en/Main/Products), so how do you pick the right one for your project?
 The fact is, it doesn’t matter much which you use and the most basic are probably going to be able to handle most photo related projects.
 Some boards have more powerful processors and/or more input/output pins, but for most photo related projects these aren’t really necessary.
 The good news with Arduinos is that the code is pretty much the same as you move from board to board.
 So if you decide to change boards for some reason you’re not faced with a major code rewrite.

 In the interests of keeping things simple, in this article I’m going to focus on just two models: the Uno and the Nano, which are the ones I use for most of my Arduino experiments.
-Technically they’re up to the job, and they have the added benefit of being very cheap, so building one into a device that’s only going to be used occasionally isn’t an issue.
+Technically they’re up to the job, and they have the added benefit of being pretty cheap, so building one into a device that’s only going to be used occasionally isn’t an issue.